vsuhachev/ruslat_js/README.md

 Ruslat is library for bidirectional transliteration for russian to latin.

-It is Ruby implementation of Andrey V. Lukyanov transliteration system.
+It is Javascript implementation of Andrey V. Lukyanov transliteration system.
 See <http://tapemark.narod.ru/ruslat.html> for more info.

 ## Installation